sg893052/sonic-buildimage/platforms/secure_boot/brcm_secure_boot.md

 Following units tests should pass to mark secure boot success.
  - NOS installer loads successfully if the verification is successful
- - NOS installer load should fail if the verification fails
+ - If the NOS installer verification fails, image installation fails and ONIE/SONiC prompt is retuned
  - If the NOS grub is not signed or signed with wrong key, then bootup should fail
  - If the NOS kernel image is not signed or signed with wrong key, then bootup should fail
- - In case the bootup fails, the system should go back to ONIE rescue or ONIE install mode
+ - In case the bootup fails, the system should go back to ONIE rescue
  - System should boot up successfully in case the verification succeeds at every stage
  - In case an unsigned NOS installer is loaded when secure boot is enabled, the load should fail